-RepliCel Life Sciences Inc. is a British Columbia, Canada, company that is in the business of developing and patenting a new hair follicle cell replication technology that has the potential to become the world's first autologous cellular treatment for hair loss in men and women.
-Our cellular replication and implantation technology is designed to rejuvenate damaged, miniaturized hair follicles in balding scalp skin.
+RepliCel Life Sciences Inc. is a British Columbia, Canada, Company that is in the business of developing autologous cell therapy for certain diseases affected by cellular deficits.
+The diseases being addressed are pattern baldness and tendinosis.
+Each disease state is consistent with a deficit of a specific cell type which we believe is critical to normal function.
+These technologies carry issued and filed patent applications.
+Our technology for pattern baldness has the potential to become the world's first autologous cellular treatment for hair loss in men and women.
+This cellular replication and implantation technology is designed to rejuvenate damaged, miniaturized hair follicles in balding scalp skin.
+Our treatment for tendinosis has the potential to be the first autologous cell treatment to heal injured tendons that have reached a chronic stage of deterioration.

-Our technology has been developed over ten years of research, experimentation and trials.
-The mechanics of our technology involve the extraction of as few as 20 hair follicles from the back of a patient's scalp where healthy cycling hair follicles reside.
-Specific cells are isolated from the hair follicles and are then replicated in a current Good Manufacturing Practice ("cGMP") compliant facility through our proprietary cellular replication process and then reintroduced back into balding areas on a patient's scalp.
+Our pattern baldness treatment has been developed over ten years of research, experimentation and trials.
+The mechanics of our technology for the treatment for pattern baldness named RepliCel Hair-01 ("RCH-01") involve the extraction of as few as 20 hair follicles from the back of a patient's scalp where healthy cycling hair follicles reside.
+Specific cells called dermal sheath cup ("DSC") cells are isolated from the hair follicles and are then replicated in a current Good Manufacturing Practice ("cGMP") compliant facility through our proprietary cellular replication process and then reintroduced back into balding areas on a patient's scalp.
 The implanted cells are expected to rejuvenate damaged hair follicles leading to the growth of new healthy hair fibers.
-Our anticipated long term result is the restoration of a full head of hair that has been seeded by the patient's own natural hair cells.
+Our anticipated long-term result is the restoration and maintenance of a patient's hair.